rotarolasanchez/rotarolasanchez/README.md

 ## As a Systems Engineer and Systems Master, I have extensive knowledge in different technologies, with more than 9 years of experience in the technology sector, I am specialized in the development of mobile solutions.

 I am always looking to collaborate with other content creators and industry professionals to learn together and create more impactful technological solutions.
-My philosophy is constant learning and continuous growth, principles that I also instill in the culture of Capdesis.
+My philosophy is constant learning and continuous growth

 ### Contact me!: